Free

 As you could see, there are many alternatives to writing media queries.
 The next time you are about the write a media query, come back to this page and see if there’s any alternatives.

 That being said, of course there are still valid use cases for media queries.
-So let’s continue to the next lesson and learn how to use Framer Motion to animate our responsive designs.
+So let’s continue to the next lesson and learn how to use Motion to animate our responsive designs.